crweaver225/Portfolio-CW/content/posts/engineering/cpp-constructors-move-semantics/index.md

 disable_comments: false
 ---

-### Constructors
+#### Constructors

-It is fair to say C++ is not explicitly a object oriented programming language.
+It is fair to say C++ is not explicitly an object-oriented programming language.
 You can certainly use C++ with other paradigms.
 But C++ has all the tools needed for object orientation and has a long history of being used in that way.
 One of the foundational parts of an object in C++ is its constructor.
-The constructor is invoked automaticaly during the initialization of an object and as we will see, can be overloaded in a bunch of different ways.
+The constructor is invoked automatically during the initialization of an object and, as we will see, can be overloaded in a bunch of different ways.

 #### Default Constructor

 This constructor has no arguments and can be automatically synthesized by the compiler if no other user-defined constructor exists.
 ```C++
 Car c; // Invokes default constructor
 ```

 #### Parameterized Constructor

 The parameterized constructor has one or more arguments.
 It will accept one or more arguments and will never be synthesized by the compiler.
 The usage of a parameterized constructor will block the compiler from building a default constructor.

 ``` C++
 class Integer {